macman123/plasmid_network_analysis/readme.txt

                                    sequence description for the following regular expression:
                                                    'plasmid.*complete sequence'
                                    Non-matching sequences are discarded.
-It also requires that the sequence host is from Bacteria domain.
+It also requires that the sequence host is from the domain Bacteria.
 In the end, the script plots a plasmid length distribution before and after filtering.

-   After running the scripts above download the PlasmidFinder database:
+   After running the scripts above download the PlasmidFinder database (In the study, the database was downloaded on 30/09/2018):
          https://bitbucket.org/genomicepidemiology/plasmidfinder_db/src/master/
    This database contains conserved replicon regions of plasmid sequences used in replicon typing Blast (blastn) the plasmid sequences (in plasmidDB.fasta) against the PlasmidFinder database.
      NOTE: Use output format 6 with blastn and be careful not to limit the number of outputs (by default is limited to 500).
 Do not put any other restrictions on blastn.
    --> append_type_to_meta.py   -  Python script used to analyse PlasmidFinder blast results.
-                                   The script is filtering replicon overlaps and calling replicon types which have 95% coverage and 95% similarity.
+                                   The script filters replicon overlaps and calls replicon types which have 95% coverage and 95% similarity.
 The results are added to the metadata table.

 MOB typing was performed using MOBtyping tool (https://github.com/AlexOrlek/MOBtyping) with default